 Give That Girl A Special Test

 Corporate America seems to be enamored with personality assessments.
 Periodically, another one pops up, devised by another PhD with nothing to else to do—or so it seems.
-The ‘architects’ of these assessments tout that the tests results are correlated to a person’s future job performance.
-Perhaps in some cases, but I do not believe they are anywhere close to being an exact science.
+The architects of these assessments tout that the tests results are correlated to a person’s future job performance.
+Perhaps—in some cases.
+But I do not believe these are anywhere close to being an exact science.
 At least that’s my take.

 Join The Movement

-Having said, I have to admit that like a lemming, I took the bait and took several assessments.
+Having said, I have to admit that like a lemming, I too, took the bait and availed myself of several assessments.
 Depending on the brand, they were all a bit different.

-- On the ‘DISC’ brand of assessment, I scored as what they call ‘The Persuader’ behavior style—High I (Influence0 and High D (Dominance).
+- On the ‘DISC’ brand of assessment, I scored as what they call ‘The Persuader’ behavior style—High I [Influence] and High D [Dominance].

 - On the ‘Meyers Brigg’s” assessment.
 I came out as what they call ESFJ-T on one and INFJ on another.
 These questions are so nebulous.